 Here are the required ingredients, I think it would take a little over 30 mins for preparing the ingredients and then the actual cooking takes about 60 minutes.
 As usual, the ingredients below can serve 6 people with a little left over.

-Ingredients For Efo Riro
+Efo Riro Soup Ingredients

 Sliced Spinach leaves (7-10 cups)